kukuu/lovejoint-docs/README.md

 ### Overview

-- **What is 6 DRIVE?**

-The Power of Nature.
-100% Organic Tree Bark.
+- **What is 6 DRIVE?**: A brand of Love Joint.
+It is regarded as **"The Power of Nature".** 100% Organic Tree Bark.
 Natural testosterone boosters for males and females to stay energised for days.
 Improves menopause symptoms and hot flashes - 30 tablets.